Delta, US Air post profits, see better revenue trends

 Performance in unit revenue weakened at many U.S. airlines toward the end of the third quarter, which is a traditionally strong period that usually benefits from some summer travel.

-Given the September softness, the reports are “very much in line” with expected results, said Bill Swelbar, a research engineer at MIT’s international centre for air transportation.
+Given the September softness, the reports are “very much in line” with expected results, said Bill Swelbar, a research engineer at MIT’s international center for air transportation.

 Delta said it would undertake cost-cutting to hold down non-fuel expenses, which have risen in recent quarters.
 The carrier said it planned a $1 billion program over the next two years that will include replacing 50-seat jets with larger aircraft that will cost less to operate, and shifting more business to its website.